Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 1. Yamunotri Dham Yatra

-Yamunotri Temple: Situated in the Garhwal hills at an altitude of 3291 meters above the sea level, the temple was built in the 19th century by Maharani Gularia of Jaipur.
-Goddess Yamuna is represented here in the form of a silver idol.
+Yamunotri Temple: Situated in the Garhwal Himalayas at an elevation of 3,291 meters above sea level, the temple was built in the 19th century by Maharani Gularia of Jaipur.
+Goddess Yamuna is depicted here as a silver idol.

-• Saptrishi Kund: The glacier is the actual source of Yamuna River and is located at an altitude of 4421 meters above the sea level.
-The strenuous trek to Saptrishi Kund involves a day for acclimatization at the temple.
+- Saptrishi Kund: The glacier is the headwaters of the Yamuna River and is located at an elevation of 4421 meters above sea level.
+The strenuous trek to Saptrishi Kund involves a day for acclimatisation at the temple.

-• Divya Shila: It is a powerful rock pillar near the Surya Kund at Yamunotri.
+- Divya Shila: A powerful rock pillar near Surya Kund at Yamunotri.
 As a ritual, the pilgrims offer prayers to the pillar before entering Yamunotri.

 Seat of: Goddess Yamuna